rurban/perl-hash-stats/README.md

-Notably e.g. even the Linux kernel [F. Weimer, “Algorithmic complexity attacks and the linux networking code”, May 2003](http://www.enyo.de/fw/security/notes/linux-dst-cache-dos.html), though glibc, gcc and libliberty and others switched to open addressing with double hashing recently, where collisions just trigger hash table resizes.
+Notably e.g. even the Linux kernel [F. Weimer, “Algorithmic complexity attacks and the linux networking code”, May 2003](http://www.enyo.de/fw/security/notes/linux-dst-cache-dos.html), though glibc, gcc and libliberty and others switched to open addressing with double hashing recently, where collisions just trigger hash table resizes, and the choice of the 2nd function will reduce collisions dramatically.
 DJB's DNS server has an explicit check for "hash flooding" attempts.
 Some rare hash tables implementations use rb-trees.

-For city there currently exists a simple universal C function to easily create collisions per seed.
+For city there currently exists a simple universal C function to easily create collisions per seed.  crc32 is exploitable even more easily.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
 It is even incredibly simple if you calculate only the needed last bits dependent on the hash table size (8-15 bits).
 So striking out city for such security claims does not hold.
+The most secure hash function can be attacked this way.
+Any practical attacker has enough time in advance to create enough colliding keys dependent only on the random seed, and can easily verify it by time measurements.
 The code is just not out yet, and the costs for some slower (cryptographically secure) hash functions might be too high.
 But people already encoded SHA-2 into SMTLIB code to attack bitcoin, and high-level frameworks such as frama-c, klee or z3 are becoming increasingly popular.

 crc is recommended by [xcore Tip & Tricks: Hash Tables](http://xcore.github.io/doc_tips_and_tricks/hash-tables.html) and also analysed by [Bob Jenkin](http://burtleburtle.net/bob/hash/examhash.html).

-See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled description, and
+See [blogs.perl.org: statistics-for-perl-hash-tables](http://blogs.perl.org/users/rurban/2014/04/statistics-for-perl-hash-tables.html) for a more detailled earlier description, and
 [Emmanuel Goossaert's blog](http://codecapsule.com/2013/05/13/implementing-a-key-value-store-part-5-hash-table-implementations/) compares some hash table implementations and esp. collision handling for efficiency, not security.

 See